OpenAEV-Platform/collectors/google-workspace/README.md

 - `role:admin` - Users with admin privileges
 - `role:delegated-admin` - Users with delegated admin privileges

-These tags help in filtering and organizing users within OpenBAS for different exercise scenarios.
+These tags help in filtering and organizing users within OpenAEV for different exercise scenarios.